lifelong-learning-systems/tella/docs/ABOUT.rst

     curriculum > block > task block > task variant block > individual experience

-In tella, all experiences in a single curriculum must share the same observation space and action space.
+In tella, all task variants in a curriculum must share the same observation space and action space.

 .. glossary::

-    Experience
-        TODO

     Task Variant
-        A specific environment and objective given to the agent.
+        A specific MDP and objective, specified as an openai gym Environment, that the agent interacts with.
         Individual instances are randomized, but parameters are fixed.

+    Task
+        A set of task variants with varied parameters, but overall similar nature.

     Task Variant Block
         A sequence of one or more experiences of the same task variant.

-    Task
-        A set of task variants with varied parameters, but overall similar nature.

     Task Block
         A sequence of one or more task variant blocks, all containing the same task.